In Montana, students can take the five subtests of the HiSET exam or the four GED subtests online or at one of Montana’s official test centers.

-The HiSET and GED programs are great to take your career to the next level.
+The HiSET and GED programs are great for taking your career to the next level.
 Virtually all colleges, employers, and military services see the GED or HiSET certificate as proof that you are educated to meet the challenges of the modern work floor.

-The Montana HiSET exam (by ETS) is simply a series of five tests that measure your skills and knowledge compared to a high school student upon graduation.
+The Montana HiSET exam is a series of five tests that measure your skills and knowledge compared to a high school student upon graduation.
 When you take the Montana HiSET exam successfully, you will receive a diploma that is equivalent to a high school diploma.